 Therapist Tonya Rehder-Zarlengo has an immense wanderlust and a strong Scandinavian ancestry!
 With a family tree rooted in the Baltic and North Seas and recent visits to the area, she has experienced first-hand the lifestyles and therapies that make Scandinavians some of the happiest people on earth.
 Her heritage and education represent every aspect of Friluftsliv - the Norwegian term describing a passion for nature and outdoor living.

 She is a licensed Massage Therapist (since 2004), Usui Reiki Master and Teacher (since 1997), has training in NADA (Acu-Detox) and Zero Balancing and is currently in the Wim Hof Method's Teacher's Training program.
-She has extensive knowledge about aromatherapy, reflexology, cupping, tapping, shiatsu, acupressure, qigong, and ancient medicine therapies.
-She is passionate about how water plays a role in our bodies, our environment, our planet, and our healing.
+Tonya has a Master’s of Acupuncture in Classical Five Element Acupuncture (ITEA) and a Bachelor of Science degree in Environmental Studies (Waterloo Univ).

 Tonya’s happiest moments are when she is close to water.
 Since birth near the Atlantic Ocean in Halifax, Canada, Tonya has lived, camped, and hiked near water.
 From Great Lakes and oceans to small keys in the southern U.S., to Rocky Mountains through downpours, drizzle, and fog; Tonya has embraced the healing nature of water in all its forms.
 Now, living on Martha’s Vineyard, Tonya is back to the waters of her birth after years of wandering and studying ancient healing traditions.
 She has learned that our lifeforce energy runs deep along our internal “waterways”, or meridians.
 Hydrating with good quality water is critical to our cells, just as it is to nature, for survival.